Select Page

 –Peter Drucker

-The word “NO” might be the most important word when it comes to productivity.
-Once you identify what’s important (read prior posts in the 10x your productivity series), you need to start saying NO to a lot of stuff—a lot.
+Once you identify what is supremely important (read prior posts in the 10x your productivity series), you need to start saying NO to a lot of stuff—a lot.

 Let me explain.

-I took classes, read articles, watched webinars, and even read mind-numbing books on how to organize my email.
+I took classes, read articles, watched webinars, and even read mind-numbing books on how to organize email.

 I thought I was becoming “successful.”

-If you’ve read my articles long enough, most of you know I am also passionate about work-life balance.
-Therefore, I also tried to make sure I scheduled exercise, outdoors activities on the weekend, time with my wife, and church.
-Some weeks I actually managed to do this.
+If you’ve read my articles long enough, most of you know I am a passionate advocate of work-life balance.
+Therefore, I also tried to make sure I scheduled exercise, hung out with friends, spent time with my wife, or went to church.

-I wasn’t a focused leader at work and the listening skills I honed so carefully in graduate school began to go down the toilet.
-I had a really hard time being present with my wife, or any other area of life for that matter.
+I wasn’t a focused leader and the listening skills I honed so carefully in graduate school began to go down the toilet.
+I had a really hard time being present in any area of my life.
+My mind was constantly racing trying to make sure I didn’t miss anything.
+I was always thinking of what I had to do next.

-The BIG IDEA—By trying to do everything, I was also diluting my time and energy in every area, at work and home.
+By trying to do everything, I was also diluting my time and energy in every area, at work and home.

-Clearly identify the few supremely important things
+Clearly identify the most important things

 Organizational expert Patrick Lencioni says it this way, “When everything is a priority, nothing is.”